DefectiveStudios/UniMerge-Docs/README.md

 * Don’t forget to use the normal Unity editor!
 You can take advantage of multi-edit and other editor scripts you’ve devised and the rest, once you’ve found the differences with this window.
 Sometimes it’s much easier to do things conventionally :)
 * Make use of the alt-click and Expand Differences functionality.
 Don't sit there folding out each object one-by-one when you can expand/collapse all by holding alt, and selectively expand to differences with the Expand Differences button.
 * Be careful using the tool on large, complex scenes (more than a few thousand objects).
 The tool will process in the background, but can still take a long time (over a minute) to refresh the comparison state of each object.
 Break your scene up into chunks.
 If you do decide to take the plunge and work on the whole thing at once, the comparison will run faster if you collapse the GUI down to showing just the top row.
+* In Unity 5.3 and above, UniMerge makes use of the Unity SceneManager class.
+Make sure that you don't have your own class called SceneManager, as it conflicts with the Unity class and will call compile errors when importing UniMerge.

 ## Scene Merging